SBUhaotian/Mobility_Contagion/spread_via_venue/README.md

 ## Graph simulation

-Build the bipartite graphs using the notebook `preprocess\build_bipartite_graph`.
+Build the bipartite graphs using the notebook `preprocess/build_bipartite_graph`.
 Change the city name as required.
 Run the `user-venue-user_graph_simulator.py` for this purpose.
 Change the name of the city to pick the relevant checkin file.

 Dataset characteristics are plotted from the `more_plots.py` file.